History of the Collection

 - Arabic studies with a focus on literature, translations, linguistics, philosophy, theology and history of sciences

 - Ottoman and Turkish studies with a focus on the Ottoman period

-- Urdu studies with a focus on classical literature
+- Urdu literature with a focus on modern and pre-modern

 The main languages of the collection development of materials and sources of the ISL are Arabic, English, Persian (Farsi), Turkish (including Ottoman Turkish), Urdu, and Indonesian (Bahasa and Jawi).
 However, materials in other languages continue to be collected including European languages (French, German, Italian, and Spanish) as well as materials in other Islamic languages including Bengali, Hindi, and Malay, among others.

 The Institute of Islamic Studies offers a range of courses at the graduate and undergraduate levels in Anthropology, Islamic History, Tradition, Law, Philosophy, Science, Theology, Languages (Arabic, Persian, Turkish and Urdu) and Modern Arabic Literature as well as modern developments in the Islamic world, such as Nationalism, Islamism, Secularism and Resurgence movements.